-The market is driven by the growing utilization of the product in electronic and optical applications.
+The anti-glare glass market is driven by the growing utilization of the product in electronic and optical applications.
 These lenses increase the efficiency and improve the picture quality of numerous devices such as monitors and television screens.
 The booming electronic and semiconductor industries along with the rising demand for flat panel displays and smartphones will fuel demand over the next eight years.
-Spectacles with antiglare glass can enhance vision by optimizing contrast level, reducing reflection and improving night time experience, all in all offering a higher standard of comfort to users.
+Spectacles with anti-glare glass can enhance vision by optimizing contrast levels, reducing reflection, and improving nighttime experience, all in all offering a higher standard of comfort to users.

 A new type of glass manufactured using the technology from moth eyes that eliminate reflection is finding increasing application in photonic devices, which will drive demand in this segment in the future.

-North America is expected to account for the largest market over the next eight years on account of increasing demand for eyewear, lenses, flat panel displays and smartphones in the region, which will positively influence product demand.
+North America is expected to account for the largest anti-glare glass market over the next eight years on account of increasing demand for eyewear, lenses, flat panel displays, and smartphones in the region, which will positively influence product demand.
 Asia Pacific will show the fastest growth as a result of increasing consumer awareness regarding anti-glare spectacles and lenses as well as increasing disposable incomes and a growing demand for electronic products in the region.
-Growth will also be augmented by increasing solar panel use to fulfill the electricity and energy requirements of countries including China, Malaysia, and India.
+Growth will also be augmented by increasing solar panels used to fulfill the electricity and energy requirements of countries including China, Malaysia, and India.

-Major players operating in the industry include Janos Technology LLC, Honeywell International Inc., Essilor International S.A., Optical Coatings Japan, iCoat Company LLC, Carl Zeiss AG, PPG Industries Inc., Hoya Corporation, Royal DSM, Rodenstock GmbH, and JDS Uniphase Corporation.
-Various participants provide fingerprint resistant, scratch resistant, dust repellent, and anti-static features in their products to help achieve a competitive advantage over others.
+Major players operating in the anti-glare glass industry include Janos Technology LLC, Honeywell International Inc., Essilor International S.A., Optical Coatings Japan, iCoat Company LLC, Carl Zeiss AG, PPG Industries Inc., Hoya Corporation, Royal DSM, Rodenstock GmbH, and JDS Uniphase Corporation.
+Various participants provide fingerprint-resistant, scratch-resistant, dust repellent, and anti-static features in their products to help achieve a competitive advantage over others.
 There is also a significant investment in research and development in this industry to develop continuously better coating technologies.